Reinforcement: Intermittent reinforcement schedules

-Much behavior is not reinforced every time it is emitted, and the pattern of intermittent reinforcement strongly affects how fast an operant response is learned, what its rate is at any given time, and how long it continues when reinforcement ceases.
+Behavior is not always reinforced every time it is emitted, and the pattern of reinforcement strongly affects how fast an operant response is learned, what its rate is at any given time, and how long it continues when reinforcement ceases.
 The simplest rules controlling reinforcement are continuous reinforcement, where every response is reinforced, and extinction, where no response is reinforced.
-Between these extremes, more complex "schedules of reinforcement" specify the rules that determine how and when a response will be followed by a reinforcer.
+Between these extremes, more complex schedules of reinforcement specify the rules that determine how and when a response will be followed by a reinforcer.

-Specific schedules of reinforcement reliably induce specific patterns of response, irrespective of the species being investigated (including humans in some conditions).
-However, the quantitative properties of behavior under a given schedule depend on the parameters of the schedule, and sometimes on other, non-schedule factors.
-The orderliness and predictability of behavior under schedules of reinforcement was evidence for B.F.
-Skinner's claim that by using operant conditioning he could obtain "control over behavior", in a way that rendered the theoretical disputes of contemporary comparative psychology obsolete.
-The reliability of schedule control supported the idea that a radical behaviorist experimental analysis of behavior could be the foundation for a psychology that did not refer to mental or cognitive processes.
-The reliability of schedules also led to the development of applied behavior analysis as a means of controlling or altering behavior.

-Many of the simpler possibilities, and some of the more complex ones, were investigated at great length by Skinner using pigeons, but new schedules continue to be defined and investigated.
+Specific schedules of reinforcement reliably induce specific patterns of response, and these rules apply across many different species.
+The varying consistency and predictability of reinforcement is an important influence on how the different schedules operate.
+Many simple and complex schedules were investigated at great length by B.F.
+Skinner using pigeons.